bvandewe/CML-Cloud-Manager/README.md

 Licensed under the Apache License, Version 2.0.
 See `LICENSE` for the full text.

-Copyright © 2025 Starter App Contributors.
+Copyright © 2025 Cml Cloud Manager Contributors.

 You may not use this project except in compliance with the License.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.